 - Low-contaminant fish are an important part of a healthy, well-balanced diet.
 The American Heart Association recommends eating at least two servings of fish each week. - Fish are a good source of protein and vitamins, and are a primary dietary source of heart-healthy omega-3 fatty acids.
-Eating low-contaminant fish while pregnant may help the baby's brain develop.
+Eating low-contaminant fish while pregnant may be beneficial to the baby's brain development.

-Which chemicals are of concern for people eating fish from Lake Webb?
+What is the contaminant of concern for people eating fish from Collins Lake?